denismarginas/portfolio/README.md

     - Then, in `portfolio/themes/dm-theme-01/scss/interface-design/fonts.scss`, add the font(s).
     - Finally, use them in the `variables.scss` file by updating the variables `--dm-font-family-primary` and `--dm-font-family-secondary`.
 8. Text and Image Content Changes: Change the text and image content of pages in the `portfolio/content/json/data` directory.
 Several JSON files there influence the rendering content.
+11. Editing the main settings of the website can be done in `data-global-settings` file
-9. Editing Rendering Structure: The rendering structure of pages can be edited in the `data-pages.json` file.
+10. Editing Rendering Structure: The rendering structure of pages can be edited in the `data-pages.json` file.
-10. Editing Project Data and Content: The rendering data and content of projects can be edited in the `data-posts-projects.json` file.
+11. Editing Project Data and Content: The rendering data and content of projects can be edited in the `data-posts-projects.json` file.

 ## Usage In GitHub Pages